-The fish are collected using boat-mounted electro-fishing equipment.
-The units harmlessly stun the fish for a brief time causing them to surface, where they are collected, examined and evaluated by TVA biologists.
+TVA biologists use boat-mounted electro-fishing equipment to harmlessly stun the fish for a brief time and cause them to surface so they can be collected, examined and evaluated.
 Once weighed, measured and counted, the fish are released.

-Biologists collect and record information such as abundance, distribution, age, relative weight and general health of the fish.
-The results from TVA’s fish surveys are shared with state agencies and are used to protect and improve sport fishing.
+The abundance, distribution, age, relative weight and general health of the fish is recorded and tabulated.
+Results of the surveys, which have been conducted every year since 1995, are used internally at TVA and shared with state agencies to protect and improve sport fishing.

 During each survey, TVA fisheries biologists will leave designated boat ramps at 7:30 a.m. local time and survey the fish until mid-afternoon.
-Participants with life jackets may join survey crews in TVA boats or they may follow in personal boats.
+Participants with life jackets may join survey crews in TVA boats or follow in their personal boats.